taligentx/LiveTVH.bundle/README.md

 * Playback of Tvheadend video channels, audio channels, and recordings.
 * EPG displayed as a simple list within each channel description.
 * Metadata and artwork lookup from theTVDB (using EPG zap2it IDs if available) and The Movie DB.
+* Direct streaming (experimental, primarily tested with Plex Web and iOS).

 ## Screenshots
 ![Plex Web Posters Screenshot](https://cloud.githubusercontent.com/assets/12835671/26337954/21753de4-3f42-11e7-895d-005c4da6b0a5.jpg)